 Over the last few weeks, I’ve been listening to podcasts more.
-I’m not sure if it’s because of my love for Instagram and the influencers that I follow, mostly have weekly podcasts and/or I’m not an early riser anymore it seems like, so I’ve begun listening to podcasts to start my day while I get ready or on my commute to work to keep me from having road rage (just kidding).
+I’m not sure if it’s because of my love for Instagram and the influencers that I follow, share weekly podcasts on their accounts and/or I’m not an early riser anymore it seems like, so I’ve begun listening to podcasts to start my day while I get ready to start my day.

 Jan O’Brien a contributor at Huffpost stated that, “It’s easier than ever to find, subscribe and listen to literally thousands of podcasts on every topic from news, arts, business, comedy, education, politics, sports, technology, music, health, spirituality, hobbies, and more.
 Podcasts are free (with very few exceptions).
 Podcasters create content and publish their episodes on popular platforms like iTunes, Google Play, Sticher as well as a variety of other podcasting directories and apps (O’Brien, 2017).”

 My favorite part of podcasts are that they are FREE!!!!
 It’s the next best thing to me after my Twitter feed (I LOVE TWITTER).
 Twitter is where I get my news, business, education, arts, etc., info and other topics from and every now and then, the dragging of a politician or celebrity goes down on Twitter under threads of popular hashtags.
 But, I am always trying to feed my mind and I can’t always read a book (I can’t believe I just said that), but I can download a podcast and get some tips on things that are of relevance to me.
 I hear you screaming, “Well try an audiobook!” ……. absolutely NOT!
 To me podcasts are very different from audiobooks, and here’s why.

 Podcasts are more personal and it feels like you are right there in the space with the podcaster having a conversation.
 If you’re interested in trying out podcasts, here’s a few that I enjoy listening to and why, below: